torandreroland/homebridge-systemair-modbus/README.md

 # homebridge-systemair-modbus
 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge).
-It's an implementation for a Systemair Villavent VTR300 unit and exposes the following services:
+It implements a Systemair Villavent VTR300 unit connected via Modbus TCP as a HomeKit accessory and exposes the following services:

 - Thermostat
 - Fan